How Long Should You Stay at a Job? 6 Questions To Ask

 Be honest and positive

-It's okay to talk about the downsides of a past position because employers value honesty, but be positive when you do so.
+It's OK to talk about the downsides of a past position because employers value honesty, but be positive when you do so.
 For example, you can explain that the culture didn't reflect your work values like you were hoping it would, or that the job responsibilities didn't align with the job description that compelled you to apply for the job in the first place.

 Make sure to end the discussion of the job experience with what you learned to show what value it did serve.
 For example, perhaps you learned what types of work culture are best for you or what industries you are most interested in having worked in one you were not.